sillsdev/StoryProducer/README.md

 #### Before You Run the Espresso Tests:
 The Espresso tests make a couple of assumptions about the state of the emulator/device that they run on.
 In order for the tests to pass, you must do the following:
-1. Create a directory on the phone to act as the Story Producer workspace.
+1. Create a directory on the phone to act as the Story Publisher workspace.
 The path needs to match the "pathToWorkspaceDirectory" constant defined in `app\src\androidTest\java\org\sil\storyproducer\androidtest\utilities\Constants.kt`
 2. Create a directory on the phone to store resource files that the Espresso tests use.
 The path needs to match the "pathToEspressoResourceDirectory" value defined in `app\src\androidTest\java\org\sil\storyproducer\androidtest\utilities\Constants.kt`
 3. Copy the "Lost Coin" story template into the espresso resource directory you created in step #2.
 The name of the directory needs to match the "nameOfTestStoryDirectory" value defined in `app\src\androidTest\java\org\sil\storyproducer\androidtest\utilities\Constants.kt`
 4. Copy an .mp4 video file (the particular length or content doesn't matter) into the espresso resource directory.
 The name of the .mp4 file needs to match the "nameOfSampleExportVideo" value defined in `app\src\androidTest\java\org\sil\storyproducer\androidtest\utilities\Constants.kt`